London Academy of Excellence

 One LAE student stated: “I still speak to my buddy as we’re applying for the same course”.

 The LAE regularly plays its partner schools in sporting fixtures while different partner schools support different departments within the academy.
 Eton College has seconded two English Literature teachers who work on a part time basis, in 2014 88.7% of English A-level students gaining A*-B. Caterham School’s Head of Spanish, Mr Parker, visits the LAE weekly and provides ongoing support and mentoring for teachers and pupils while Caterham also assists with university applications, the Head of Science providing specialist help for aspiring medics.

 The school’s governing body includes a representative from each of the independent partner schools, often the Head.

 The success of the LAE has inspired the establishment of the London Academy of Excellence Tottenham (LAET).
-This has come out of a partnership between Highgate School and Tottenham Hotspurs Football Club with the support of the Department for Education and plans to open in September 2017.
+This has come out of a partnership between Highgate School and Tottenham Hotspurs Football Club with the support of the Department for Education.